Primary Care Collaborative

-The Patient-Centered Primary Care Collaborative (PCPCC) is a coalition of more than 1,000 organizations and individuals — employers, consumer and patient/family advocacy groups, patient quality organizations, health plans, labor unions, hospitals, physicians, and other health professionals — that works to develop and advance an effective and efficient health system built on a strong foundation of preventative primary care, which is reliant on the patient-centered medical home (PCMH) model.
-The PCHM model can be considered an approach to providing comprehensive care for children, youth, and adults.
-The PCPCC is dedicated to advancing team-based, comprehensive primary care in partnership with patients and their families and serves as a broad-based national advocacy organization for the primary care patient centered medical home, providing information and networking opportunities to facilitate support for the PCMH.
+The Primary Care Collaborative (PCC) is a coalition of approximately 1,000 organizations and individuals, employers, consumer, and patient/family advocacy groups, patient quality organizations, health plans, labor unions, hospitals, physicians, and other health professionals.
+They work on establishing the patient-centered medical home (PCMH) model, an approach to providing comprehensive care for children, youth, and adults.
 They are headquartered in downtown Washington, D.C.